PlaidWeb/Publ/example_site/content/blog/20180402 first blog.md

 Also, high-DPI displays happened, and I decided I wanted to publish my comics in a high-DPI-compatible manner.
 But no CMSes out there supported this, so, of course, I started hacking it into Movable Type.

-You really don't want to see all of the weird moving parts that go behind high-DPI renditions of a single comic.
+You really don't want to see all of the weird moving parts that go behind serving up a single comic.

 ### Many walled gardens